Research

 Numerical simulations in the geosciences describe fluid dynamics, advection, radiation, turbulence and other physical, chemical and biological processes.
 Simulations typically involve time integration of partial differential equations (PDEs) that have been discretized in space and time.

 By building simulation programs from modular components describing each process, it is possible to describe and predict complex natural phenomena such as cloud formation, ocean circulation and long term changes in the planet’s climate.
 Because numerical simulations in the geosciences are based on solid physical understanding, they tend to generalize well to new scenarios.
 However, their structure and technical implementation can prove a major hindrance when trying to solve important inverse problems.
-Examples of these include the data assimilation, parameter tuning and uncertainty quantification arise in the context of weather prediction.
+Examples of these include the data assimilation, parameter tuning and uncertainty quantification, with applications in weather prediction, climate modeling and simulation of ecosystems interactin with their physical environments.

 Simulation for the Lorenz 96 model.
 Defined as a system of differential equations, it exhibits many of the challenges appearing in more realistic models of climate and weather phenomena, such as chaotic dynamics and coupling of fast and slow processes.